 students develop a diss may approve the prosp When the Ph.D. course ed coursework, the three field exams, and the second language requirement, sertation prospectus and present the prospectus to their committee.
 The committee ectus either unconditionally or on the condition that further revisions are made.
-Ework, field exams, language requirement, and presentation of the dissertation sfully completed, the student advances to doctoral candidacy (ABD).
-Presentation of Disserta ation Prospectus passed on (date): 12 units of Comparative units of 599 and 4 units didacy, students are no longer required to take formal classes, but must register for e Literature 599: Dissertation and Research Preparation, or, if employed as a TA, 8 of Comparative Literature 591 (TA Practicum), for a total of 12 units.
-The final storal program is for the candidate to write and defend a dissertation.
-An oral required.
+Ework, field exams, language requirement, and presentation of the prospectus are l, the student advances to doctoral candidacy.
+Presentation of Dissert ation Prospectus passed on (date): Once advanced to candidacy, students are no longer required to take formal classes, but must register for 12 units of Comparative Literature 599: Dissertation and Research Preparation, or, if employed as a TA, 8 units of 599 and 4 units of Comparative Literature 591 (TA Practicum), for a total of 12 units.
+The final requirement for the doctoral program is for the candidate to write and defend a dissertation.
+An oral dissertation defense is required.
 Doctoral Committee: Chair: Member: Member: